readthedocs/sphinx_rtd_theme/docs/demo/demo.rst

 Citations
 ---------

 ..
-[11] This is the citation I made, let's make this extremely long so that we can tell that it doesn't follow the normal responsive table stuff.
+[Citation] This is the citation I made, let's make this extremely long so that we can tell that it doesn't follow the normal responsive table stuff.

 ..
 [12] This citation has some ``code blocks`` in it, maybe some **bold** and
        *italics* too.
 Heck, lets put a link to a meta citation [13]_ too.